April 21, 2018

 What’s ready to eat

 The greens abound currently!
 Other great foods from the Brassicaceae are available including Armoracia, Barbarea verna, Cardamine spp., and Lepidium spp.
 Chickweeds (Stellaria spp. and Cerastium spp.) are still around but on their way out.
 Violets (Viola spp.) are in full effect and i continue to eat Wild Onions (Allium vineale) daily!
 A favorite cooked green of the Cherokee, Sochane (Rudbeckia laciniata) is starting to emerge.
-Hostas are also emerging which are considered edible according to a number of sources and tradition at least with some wild species where there are native to in Japan (Calavan, 1972; Carter, 2012; Fern, 2008; Hollis, 2011; Hosking & Samuels, 2015; Kelley, 2014).
+Hostas are also emerging which are considered edible according to a number of sources.
+They are eaten traditionally regarding some wild species in Japan (Calavan, 1972; Carter, 2012; Fern, 2008; Hollis, 2011; Hosking & Samuels, 2015; Kelley, 2014).
 What’s your take, knowledge, experience with eating Hostas?
 Important to realize that when emerging they greatly resemble the potentially deadly but mostly found in the wild False Hellebore (Veratrum spp).

 Botany in a Day Pages 4-13